-The purpose of the Scenario test is to assess whether the apprentice is able to demonstrate a practical application of their competence to a specific issue or task relevant to the role of a Conveyancing Technician.
+The purpose of the Scenario test is to assess the apprentice is able to demonstrate a practical application of their competence to a specific issue or task relevant to the role of a Licensed Conveyancer.

-It will be assessed by an Independent Assessor who makes a judgement on the quality of the work on which make a final decisions; for awarding a PASS or FAIL for Part 1.
+It will be assessed by an Independent Assessor who makes a judgement on the quality of the work on which to make a final decision; for awarding a PASS or FAIL for Part 1.

 Assessment Organisations will develop scenarios that elicit that proper legal outcomes have been evidenced.
-They will also develop guidance covering the use of scenarios to inform Part 1 so that the Independent Assessor is fully appraised to determine what meets the Standards.
-External Quality Assurance will ensure standardisation across all Assessment Organisations and judge that consistent approaches are taken.
+They will also develop guidance covering the use of scenarios to inform Part 1, so that the Independent Assessor is fully appraised to determine what meets the Standards.
+External Quality Assessment by Ofqual will ensure standardisation across all Assessment Organisations and judge that consistent approaches are taken.

-If Part 1 (Scenario test) does not meet assessment requirements for a PASS Mark, set by the Assessment Organisation, apprentices should be given two opportunities in total to pass Part 1.
-If they do not pass at their first attempt, they may retake Part 1 using a different scenario.
+If Part 1 (Scenario test) does not meet the assessment requirements for a PASS Mark, set by the Assessment Organisation, apprentices should be given the opportunity to re-take Part 1 using a different scenario; however this should be limited to two opportunities in total.